GrimLink/mage/CHANELOG.md

 - Support for scoped php version in Laravel Valet 3
 - Alias for composer install and require as `mage i`
 - Alias for composer remove as `mage rm`
+- **Breaking change** dropped static new module and new theme for git templates, currently only module works, a theme template will be added in the next release

 ## [1.8.3] - 2022-05-30
 ### Fixes